 - Phased testing at Public Services and Procurement Canada

-PSPC is testing a Vendor performance management policy.
+PSPC is testing the Vendor Performance Management Policy.

 Our approach combines clear performance expectations with a fair, balanced and consistent evaluation process, supported by guidance and training.

 The key objectives of the policy are to:

 - hold vendors who do not perform to account while incentivizing good performance

 - facilitate open and ongoing communications between government and vendors